MR-0/socket/README.md

 The url must be refer to the same port and with ws scheme.
 For example: ws://localhost:8090/

 ### Check server state
-For control check the ports avaible in the server/
+For control check the ports avaible in the server\
 \> nmap server.name.com\
 And...\
 \> telnet server.name.com 8090\